Learn about the highest GDPR fines and how to prevent non-compliance so you can avoid these costly mistakes.

 The cases above show that many of the worst violations can be traced back to insufficient IT security, a lack of consent or inadequate understanding of the employee rights.
 Observing erasure deadlines and complying with the right to be forgotten also influence the assessment of GDPR fines and violations.

 In order for companies to avoid large fines in the first place, they should accept data privacy as a legal reality, address the topic holistically and start moving in good time.
 After all, GDPR conformity does not happen overnight.
 With an experienced data protection officer at their side, companies also send a signal to supervisory authorities that they are on the right path in terms of data privacy.
+Find out how DataGuard's corporate compliance solutions can help your organisation seamlessly navigate GDPR requirements and avoid hefty fines.

 Struggling with GDPR compliance?